kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     Inserting from setuphandlers.py_insert into ...
     ...

-As we see from upper log - there is:
+As we see from the upper log:
-   - adding 'import' directory into root of the theme;
+   - 'import' directory was added into root of the theme
-   - update profiles staff.
+   - profiles stuff was updated
-   - insert some staff into setuphandlers.py module
+   - some stuff into setuphandlers.py module was inserted

-1. There is added empty 'import' directory, where you will put zexp objects for install into portal root.
+1. There was empty 'import' directory added, where you will put zexp objects for install into portal root.

     >>> ls('import')
     CONTENT.txt

-2. In profiles/default directory added (if not exist) import_steps.xml.
-   Which contain additional *quintagroup.theme.ploneexample.import_zexps* step.
+2. import_steps.xml was added in profiles/default directory (if does not exist yet), which contains additional *quintagroup.theme.ploneexample.import_zexps* step.

     >>> 'import_steps.xml' in os.listdir('profiles/default')
     True